ekrengel/introk8s/step_by_step.md

 # Service

 We will now create our first service.
 Create a file `k8s/service.yaml`.

 Follow the solutions in `k8s/solutions/service.yaml`.
-TODO add description of file here.
+We will specify that we are creating a resource of kind `Service`.
+We can give our service a name under metadata.
+Under spec, we want to the service to be of type `NodePort` and the selector is the label we specified in the deployment above.
+We also need to specify the ports related to the service.

 Lets apply that.